huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] The Mosquito Coast
 - [x] Witness

-#### In what year was the word “Old” first added to the cover of “The Old Farmers Almanac”?
+#### In what year was the word "Old" first added to the cover of "The Old Farmers Almanac"?

 - [x] 1832
 - [ ] 1792